Why My Brain Starts Working When It’s Time to Sleep

 And suddenly your confidence sets with it.

-It’s strange how brave we are in imagination.
+It is very strange that how brave we are in imagination.

 The Hunger That Appears Out of Nowhere